Some types of neck injuries from an auto accident may require neck fusion surgery which may involve a long

-These surgical techniques are used to relieve the pressure on the spinal cord, and after these surgeries, the joints can be fused together using a bone graft.
+These surgical techniques are used to relieve the pressure on the spinal cord, and after these surgeries, the joints can be fused using a bone graft.
 The graft is usually taken from a bone in the pelvis.
-Surgical hardware such as screws and rods are also used to keep the bones in place to aid in healing.
+Surgical hardware such as screws and rods are also used to keep the bones in place to aid healing.

 Rehabilitation After Neck Fusion

 Patients who undergo neck fusion surgery have to go through long and expensive rehabilitation.
 The patient may need to spend 3-4 days in the hospital, but some people may have to spend a longer period of time depending on how they respond to the procedure.

 Elderly people or those who have undergone an extensive surgical procedure may have to spend a few days in a rehabilitative unit of the hospital before they are allowed to go home.
 The patient may start seeing some signs of healing in about 6 weeks, but may still not be able to move properly.
 It may take 3-4 months to heal significantly, and the total healing process may last as long as a year.

 It is important to follow the instructions of the doctor to heal completely and quickly.
-Adequate rest, proper diet and the right medication can help one to recover fast.
+Adequate rest, proper diet, and the right medication can help one recover quickly.